wizarddos/MyPHPScripts/README.md

 # MyPHPScripts
 Nothing special.
 Just my PHP scripts

-If you want you can use it and Make some changes but on your branch  or fork
+If you want, you can use it and make some changes, but on your branch  or fork

 Some terminology